 The income from visitors, however, is welcome.
 “Kalinga tattooing supports the village, and without the tourists we would not survive.”

 Buscalan Village has a population of over 700, of which 20 young girls are practicing the art of skin painting.
-The youngest, Inga, is just nine years old.
+In 2018, the youngest, Inga, was just nine years old.